michaelpurdyatbucks/ToDoList/README.md

 ## Tasks

-Tasks are why the user is here.
+Tasks are why the User is here.
 They are the main purpose of the application.
 A Task is made up of the following attributes: